The Role of Media in Reporting LGBTQI Rights in Bosnia and Herzegovina

 By Anida Sokol*

-This essay is from the upcoming book to mark the Media Diversity Institute’s 25th anniversary.
+This essay is published in Media Diversity Institute’s 25th anniversary book.
 The book consists of essays by academics, journalists, media experts, civil society activists, and policymakers – all those who have supported us in our work towards diversity, inclusion, and fairer representation of marginalised and vulnerable communities in the media.
-The paper version of the book will be launched at the Anniversary celebration on the 17th of November 2023 in London.
-Watch this space for the other 24 essays.
+The paper version of the book was launched at the Anniversary celebration on the 17th of November 2023 in London.
+For a paper version, please order a copy here.

 These are the recollections of three members of Mediacentar Sarajevo about the first Sarajevo Queer Festival, which was held in September 2008.